aneeshlingala/paxxer/README.md

 > Note: This script will delete the current user and its data and replace it with user "aneesh".
 Proceed with caution.

+## License
+Paxxer is licensed Under GPLv3.
+Check the LICENSE file for a copy of the GPLv3 license.

 # Made with ♥ by Aneesh Lingala 👨‍💻 ‖ [My Website 🌐](https://aneeshlingala.github.io)